Yes that’s right, I needed a surge protector for my garage door opener. I found the perfect one (below).

 – Right angle plug keeps it tidy.

-Protect Valuable Electronic Equipment
+Surge Protection for Valuable Electronic Equipment

-1. My Internet Modem and Wireless Router
+1. My Internet Modem and WiFi Router

 2. TV / DirecTV satellite box / Roku / DVD player / Stereo receiver